-I have redrafted the research design section in the introduction (page 11) to be more concise and reduce the level of detail and description.
-Nevertheless, as an improvement to the section I now explain more the ontology, the method of discourse analysis that I take.
+I redrafted the research design section in the introduction (page 11) to be more concise and reduce the level of detail and description.
+Nevertheless, as an improvement to the section, I now provide a more detailed explanation of the ontology and the method of discourse analysis that I undertake.

 Is chapter 8 really necessary?
 Could that material be tentatively addressed at the end of 7, and properly address in the conclusion, after the quants material has also been discussed?

-I agree with the feedback that chapter 8 as a summary of the qualitative findings could fit at the end of chapter 7 and have made this change.
-The deeper take home points are then re-addressed in more detail in the conclusion section.
+I agree with the feedback that Chapter 8, as a summary of the qualitative findings, could be placed at the end of Chapter 7; therefore, I have made this change.
+The deeper take-home points are then re-addressed in more detail in the conclusion.

 Large sections of chapter 9 merely redescribe things already discussed in previous chapters, notably the case studies.
 E.g., see page 255.
 There is an argument for integrating this chapter into the prior case studies.
 Most of the new material only comes at the very end, after page 271.

-Following this feedback and further discussions with my supervisor I have decided to remove the original chapter 9 and restructure the case study part of the thesis.
-Now, both the quantitative and qualitative sections are connected which helps to remove the repetition.
-Now each party section considers the data and what it means before going into depth of the qualitative data and the discourse analysis approach.
-Now the new material of the data begins each section to engage and inform the reader of the quantitative findings before going into more detail.
-The conclusion serves as a way of sharing the deeper take home points and addressing the research questions and puzzle.
-All this serves to improve the thesis and its structure and content.
+Following this feedback and further discussions with my supervisor, I decided to remove the original Chapter 9 and restructure the case study section of the thesis.
+Now, both the quantitative and qualitative parts are connected, which helps reduce repetition.
+Each section begins by considering the quantitative data, its findings, and its consequences before delving into the qualitative data and the discourse analysis approach.

+At the start of each case study, a new quantitative data analysis is conducted to examine the depth and breadth of populism’s features in the discourse.
+The quantitative data is supported by further engagement with the frameworks’ populism theory, delving into more detail regarding the relationship between the parties and their connection to populism theory.
+The conclusion shares the deeper take-home points and addresses the research questions and puzzle, enhancing the thesis, its structure, and its content.

 Case studies.
 The thematic analysis is set out under a series of sub-headings.
 It would help guide the reader if these were numbered (1, 1.1, 1.1.1, etc), to make it easier to locate the ‘parent’ subheading.
 The case studies also struggled to properly chart the diachronic aspect of populism in the three cases, partly due to the more thematic structure built around the various criteria.
 It felt like, at times, the discourse of the three parties was analysed in the form of three large, undifferentiated corpuses.

-I am grateful for the feedback and have endeavoured to make the case study sections clearer for the reader and included numbered headings as helpfully recommended.
-The aim is to make the sections easier to distinguish and help the reader understand easier the section and theory explored in each sub section.
-The titles of each subheading now directly relates to each measure in the framework, making it easy for the reader to follow the logic of the thesis and connect the relationship between the theory and analysis.
+I am grateful for the feedback and have endeavoured to make the case study sections clearer for the reader, incorporating numbered headings as helpfully recommended.
+The aim is to make the sections easier to distinguish and help the reader understand the theoretical measures explored in each subsection.
+The titles of each subheading now directly relate to the corresponding measure in the framework, making it easy for the reader to follow the logic of the thesis and establish the connection between the theory and analysis.

-I have also taken on board the need to better chart populism over time and parties more clearly in the thesis and have a more involved comparative reading.
-The sections make clearer the differences and similarities between the discursive populism types across elections and further between parties to help map change in populism through the study.
+I have also taken into account the need to chart populism over time and parties more clearly in the thesis and have a more comparative analysis within the case studies.
+The sections clarify the differences and similarities between the types of discursive populism across elections and within parties, helping to map changes in populism throughout the study period.
+Furthermore, the end of Chapter 7 now summarises the differences and similarities between the different cases to address the key research questions.

 Chapter 6: The Conservatives.